6 Differences Between Teaching Adults and Young Learners

 Read more: Co-teaching in the EFL Classroom

-Finally, the biggest difference between teaching adults and Young Learners is what the students bring to the classroom.
-Young Learners bring enthusiasm, curiosity, and energy, while adults bring life experience.
+Finally, the biggest difference between teaching adults and teaching Young Learners is what the students bring to the classroom.
+Young Learners bring enthusiasm, curiosity and energy, while adults bring life experience.
 While Young Learners are still learning about the world around them, adults have already had a lifetime of experiences and have their own ideas and opinions.

 With both Young Learners and adults you can use this to your advantage.
 Your lessons with Young Learners (both online and face-to-face) will be so energetic and lively that the time will pass really quickly, and your lessons with adults will be interesting and engaging for you as well as your learners.